• Why Collect a Deposit

 • Align incentives — client skin in the game

-They are not a substitute for good contracts, but they pair well.
+They are not a substitute for good contracts, but they pair well with a professional invoice.

 Typical Structures